Post job

 A teacher associate is responsible for assisting the teacher in classroom operations and providing teaching support for the students.
 Teacher associates develop learning materials according to the instructions of the headteachers, helping them to track students' progress and observing class behaviors.
 They also take class responsibility if the teacher is away, ensuring to keep activity records and attendance for reference.
 A teacher associate must have excellent communication and organizational skills, especially in handling students' difficulties and working with the teacher to develop techniques to address those challenges.

-But both careers also use different skills, according to real preschool teacher resumes.
-While preschool teacher responsibilities can utilize skills like "open communication," "early development," "emotional development," and "parent-teacher conferences," some teacher associates use skills like "cleanliness," "math," "language arts," and "behavior management."
+Each career also uses different skills, according to real preschool teacher resumes.
+While preschool teacher responsibilities can utilize skills like "open communication," "early development," "emotional development," and "parent-teacher conferences," teacher associates use skills like "cleanliness," "math," "language arts," and "behavior management."

-In general, teacher associates study at similar levels of education than preschool teachers.
+In general, teacher associates achieve similar levels of education than preschool teachers.
 They're 2.0% more likely to obtain a Master's Degree while being 0.3% more likely to earn a Doctoral Degree.

 Teacher aides help lead teachers in managing the classroom.
 They assist teachers in conducting classroom sessions by setting up the classroom in advance, sourcing materials needed for class activities, helping in presentations, and guiding students during class activities.
 Teacher aides are also responsible for maintaining classroom cleanliness and helping clean up after the children.
 They also help manage the students during breaks and during classes.
 They help the lead teacher keep the students'students' attention.
 They also assist the students in any other tasks that they may need.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from preschool teacher resumes include skills like "child development," "open communication," "early development," and "emotional development," whereas a teacher aide might be skilled in "administration policies," "class rooms," "clerical support," and "homework assignments. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from preschool teacher resumes include skills like "child development," "open communication," "early development," and "emotional development," whereas a teacher aide is more likely to list skills in "administration policies," "class rooms," "clerical support," and "homework assignments. "

-When it comes to education, teacher aides tend to earn similar education levels than preschool teachers.
+When it comes to education, teacher aides tend to earn similar degree levels compared to preschool teachers.
 In fact, they're 2.6% less likely to earn a Master's Degree, and 0.0% less likely to graduate with a Doctoral Degree.

 A head start teacher is responsible for organizing lectures and monitoring classroom operations for students with financial difficulties.
 Head start teachers have the same roles as regular teachers, such as preparing lesson plans, conducting assessments to test the students' knowledge, documenting their progress, and planning group activities to observe their personal and social behaviors.
 They also coordinate with the students' parents to share the child's difficulties and strategize methods to enhance capabilities.
 A head start teacher must have excellent communication skills, especially in attending to students for their needs and encouraging them to reach their maximum potentials.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between preschool teachers and head start teachers, there are some differences that are important to note.
 For one, a preschool teacher might have more use for skills like "open communication," "early development," "mathematics," and "parent-teacher conferences."
-Meanwhile, some head start teachers might include skills like "kids," "help support," "math," and "performance standards" on their resume.
+Meanwhile, some responsibilities of head start teachers require skills like "kids," "help support," "math," and "performance standards. "

-Head start teachers reach similar levels of education when compared to preschool teachers.
-The difference is that they're 4.0% more likely to earn a Master's Degree more, and 0.3% more likely to graduate with a Doctoral Degree.
+Head start teachers reach similar levels of education compared to preschool teachers, in general.
+The difference is that they're 4.0% more likely to earn a Master's Degree, and 0.3% more likely to graduate with a Doctoral Degree.